TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/DebuggingTypo3/Index.rst

 Install plugin
 --------------

 Install plugin "Xdebug Helper" for your browser.
-To start debugging, click the bug and select "Debug".
+To start debugging, click on the bug icon and select "Debug".

 Phpstorm